astrogirlnim/CICD_fixer/README.md

 ## Privacy & Security 🔒

-- All secrets are redacted before external API calls
+- All secrets are redacted before any external processing
-- Use `--no-cloud` flag to disable all external calls
+- Use `--no-cloud` flag to disable future external integrations
-- Sensitive patterns are never sent to LLMs
+- Sensitive patterns are detected and protected
-- Local processing by default
+- 100% local processing (no external calls in current version)
+- Ready for secure LLM integration when implemented

 ## Development 👩‍💻